RoleOperations

 What the Operations agent actually ships.

-• Reconcile Stripe, books, and the CRM nightly
+• Reconcile Stripe, books, and CRM nightly

-Discrepancies pinged with the suspect rows
+Discrepancies pinged with suspect rows

-• Maintain runbooks no one has to update
+• Maintain runbooks nobody has to update

 Drafted from the workflow it watched

-• Route new-hire onboarding tasks across teams
+• Route onboarding tasks across teams

-IT, Finance, People — every handoff tracked
+IT, finance, people — every handoff tracked

 • Audit access reviews quarterly

-• Catch revenue leakage in subscription churn
+• Catch revenue leakage in churn

 • Generate the weekly ops dashboard

-One page: what changed, what to look at
+What changed, what to look at

 • Draft incident postmortems

-From Slack threads + Linear tickets, ready to edit
+From Slack threads and Linear tickets

 Integrations